Caramel Crunch Bars

-- 80 club crackers (I used multi-grain)
+- 80 club crackers, I used multi-grain

-- 1 cup butter
+- 1 cup (227 g) butter

-- 2 cups graham cracker crumbs
+- 2 cups (200 g) graham cracker crumbs

-- 1 cup fimrly packed brown sugar
+- 1 cup (212 g) firmly packed brown sugar

-- 1/2 cup milk
+- ½ cup milk

-- 1/3 cup sugar
+- ⅓ cup (71 g) sugar

-- 2/3 cup creamy peanut butter
+- ⅔ cup (170 g) creamy peanut butter

-- 1/2 cup semisweet chocolate morsels
+- ½ cup (85 g) semisweet chocolate morsels

-- 1/2 cup butterscotch morsels
+- ½ cup (85 g) butterscotch morsels

 - Line an ungreased 9X13-inch baking pan with foil, leaving an extension of foil on either end.
 Line the foil with 1 layer of club crackers, cutting to fit if necessary (in my 9X13-inch pan, the crackers lined up evenly without the need to trim).